 Kent Woodlands consists of 21 Subdivisions with a total of approximately 570 parcels.
 Of those, 480 are KWPOA members who benefit from the protection of our CC&Rs.

-A little history: Prior to 1995, each subdivision had its own set of CC&Rs, many of which were set to expire.
+Prior to 1995, each subdivision had its own set of CC&Rs, many of which were set to expire.
 In 1995, 14 of the 21 subdivisions each voted by majority to adopt a newly consolidated set of Kent Woodlands CC&Rs.
 The remaining 7 subdivisions either had already expired or opposed the adoption of the CC&Rs.
-However, property owners within those 7 subdivisions could individually choose to adopt those CC&Rs by signing a “Consent to Adopt” and having that document recorded with the county.
+However, property owners within those 7 subdivisions could individually choose to adopt the new CC&Rs by signing a “Consent to Adopt” and having that document recorded with the county.

 Please note that KWPOA cannot give legal determinations of membership.
 Should you wish to confirm whether or not your property is legally a member of KWPOA, please contact the Marin County Recorder.